Arts & Health Coordination Centre in Finland

-The objective of Taikusydän is to integrate the arts and culture into mainstream health strategy and policy making.
+The objective of Taikusydän is to integrate the arts and culture into mainstream health and well-being strategies and policy making.
 In addition, Taikusydän focuses on improving the working possibilities of professional artists and art institutions providing opportunities for artists to develop their practice.

 The Taikusydän project is administrated by Turku University of Applied Sciences.
 It is funded by the City of Turku, Arts Promotion Centre Finland, the University of Turku, City of Tampere and University of Tampere.
 Project activities are carried out with close cooperation with the organizations below: